ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

     Console.WriteLine("Hello world");

 The statement Console.WriteLine outputs to the screen.
-In the above example, it will output:
+In the above example it will output:

     Hello world

 In general, Console.WriteLine outputs the data we specify within the brackets ().
-If we write something within quotation marks, like "Hello world", then it's interpreted as data of type string and the string (but not the quotation marks themselves) is printed.
+If we write something within quotation marks, like "Hello world", it's interpreted as data of type string and the string (but not the quotation marks themselves) is printed.
 However, Console.WriteLine is rather flexible.
 Consider this piece of code: